wildfly-extras/creaper/README.md

 of the `creaper.wildfly` system property completely outside of Creaper just in terms of the `protocol` method.

+#### HTTP transport

+If you want to use HTTP transport for executing operation (`.protocol(ManagementProtocol.HTTP)`), you need to provide Apache HttpComponents Client 4 by yourself.
+Please notice that `reload` operation through HTTP transport may fail with WildFly 10.0.0.

 ### Offline

 The API closely resembles the online counterpart.
 "Connecting" to an offline